 Environmental Defense Fund is one of the country’s preeminent environmental advocacy groups, known for its work on issues including global warming, ecosystem restoration, oceans, and human health.
 EDF uses sound science, economics and law to find environmental solutions that work.
 Learn more here about EDF’s membership.

 Environmental Working Group is a non-profit, non-partisan organization dedicated to protecting human health and the environment.
-EWG’s fantastic 2020 holiday gift box contains a cookbook, reusable bags and bottles, a face mask, GROVE collaborative soap, and more.
+EWG’s fantastic 2021 holiday gift box contains a cookbook, 4 Klean Kanteen 16-ounce stainless steel pint cups, Fluf zip snack bag, reusable towels, an organic cotton produce bag, and more.
 Donations fund EWG’s work on pesticides, tap water, cosmetics, and more.

 Friends of the Earth is a non-governmental environmental organization dedicated to defending the environment and championing a just and healthy world through its various activist efforts.
 A donation gift entitles the recipient to a subscription to FOE for a year.
 This includes the right to vote in FOE’s annual election, newsletters, and the recognition that they are joining the fight to build a healthy and just world.